A SWOT analysis looks at the strengths and weaknesses, opportunities and threats your business faces.

 By focusing on the key factors affecting your business, now and in the future, a SWOT analysis helps you understand where your business has a competitive advantage and what issues you should be addressing.

-- Use SWOT analysis as part of a regular process of reviewing your business performance.
+- You can use SWOT analysis as part of a regular process of reviewing business performance.

-- Many businesses find using a consultant useful for their first SWOT analysis.
+- Many businesses find using a consultant helpful for their first SWOT analysis.

 Brainstorm the issues

-- Ask everyone to identify any strengths or weaknesses they feel the business has, and any opportunities or threats they think the business faces.
+- Ask everyone to identify the strengths and weaknesses they feel the business has, and any opportunities or threats they think the business faces.

 - Encourage participants to make suggestions without trying to judge how important the issue is.